kazuho/draft-kazuho-httpbis-selftrace/draft-kazuho-httpbis-selftrace.md

 {{?QLOG=I-D.ietf-quic-qlog-main-schema}}.

-To prevent this infinite feedback loop, a server SHOULD suspend transmission of a self-trace response when this response is the only one in flight in the connection.
-The server SHOULD resume transmission of the self trace When a subsequent HTTP request is received on the same HTTP connection.
+To prevent this infinite feedback loop, a server SHOULD suspend transmission of a self-trace response when this HTTP response is the only one in flight in the connection.
+The server SHOULD resume transmission of the self trace when a subsequent HTTP request is received on the same HTTP connection.

 Multiple concurrent self-trace requests can similarly result in an infinite